che-incubator/chectl/README.md

       https://www.eclipse.org/che/docs/che-7/setup-che-in-tls-mode-with-self-signed-certificate/

   -t, --templates=templates
-      [default: templates] Path to the templates folder
+      Path to the templates folder

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
 This parameter is used